-liquefied petroleum gases (LPG): composed predominantly of the following hydrocarbons (either by themselves or as mixtures): butane (normal butane or isobutene), butylene listed specification: a specification listed in Mandatory Appendix A.

-(including isomers), propane, propylene, and ethane.
+liquefied petroleum gases (LPG): composed predominantly of the following hydrocarbons (either by themselves or as mixtures): butane (normal butane or isobutene), butylene (including isomers), propane, propylene, and ethane.
 LPG can be stored as liquids under moderate pressures [approximately 80 psig (550 kPa) to 250 psig (1 720 kPa)] at ambient temperatures.